All articles

 Meta

-When a company deploys an AI support system and ticket volume drops 90%, the leadership team usually celebrates.
+When a company deploys an AI support system and response times and SLA attainment improve by 90% while ticket volume drops around 60%, the leadership team usually celebrates.
 The cost of operations falls.
 The efficiency metrics improve.
 Bonuses follow.
-But the drop rarely means the company solved 90% of its problems.
-More often, it means 90% of customers gave up trying to reach a human.
+But the improvement rarely means the company has solved the majority of its problems.
+More often, it means customers gave up trying to reach a human.

 • The incentive trap: The dynamic is sharper in companies run by hired executives versus founders.
 "Their short-term contractual gains are often dependent on short-term margins.
 They're not going to be around in ten years," Dhanuka says.
-When leadership sets targets to reduce cost of operations by 80 or 90 percent overnight without having fixed the underlying product or service issues, "they're just shoving them under the rug.
+When leadership sets targets to reduce cost of operations by 80 or 90 percent without having fixed the underlying product or service issues, "they're just shoving them under the rug.
 It will show up in a different way."
+The deeper issue, she adds, is that leaders are often incentivized to make things look green.
+Only fragmented ownership, with clear accountability and metrics that ladder up, actually drives consistency in ground-level execution.

 • Lagging signals: The consequences of suppressed feedback rarely appear immediately.
-Brand sentiment erodes slowly.
+Brand sentiment erodes slowly — or, increasingly, overnight via a single viral post.
 Customer acquisition costs rise.
 Sales cycles lengthen.
 Lifetime value declines.
 "Most likely it will be a lagging indicator versus a leading indicator," Dhanuka explains.
 By the time boards see the numbers move, the damage has been compounding for months.

 • The leading indicator: There is one early warning sign worth watching.
 "If your support issues have gone down drastically but you haven't really done the work to improve your product or service, then you have your answer," she says.
-Dhanuka recalls building a cloud product at SAP, where a decline in customer messages prompted her VP to flag that users were likely disengaging entirely, not becoming happier.
+Often, she adds, the deeper issue is that senior leadership is structurally disconnected from ground-level support and success signals; the metrics look fine at the top precisely because no one is translating what's happening on the front line.
+Dhanuka recalls advising a customer during her time building cloud products: when a decline in customer messages surfaced, the team flagged that users were likely disengaging entirely, not becoming happier.
 A check of the portal confirmed it: fewer sales orders, fewer service requests, fewer active users.
+The principle, she notes, is even more relevant today given how fast AI is being deployed.

 The fix is not removing AI from customer support.
 It is redesigning the system to surface truth rather than hide it.
 Dhanuka calls this building for "deep listening," and she offers several concrete starting points.

-• Simplify categorization: Most support interfaces present either 20 menu items that nobody reads or no categorization at all, leaving routing to a black box.
+• Simplify categorization: Most support interfaces present either 20 menu items that nobody reads or no categorization at all, creating a mapping problem, because customers and companies rarely use the same language to describe the same issue.
 Dhanuka recommends fewer than five clear categories: qualitative feedback, refund request, compensation claim, and legal concern.
 "If you see a sudden drop in a certain category of complaints but you haven't done the work to improve in that category, then you have your answer."
-The structure also helps manage financial liability, since refund exposure is capped while compensation claims can be routed directly to legal.
+The structure also helps manage risk: if a refund claim looks unusual or falls outside normal parameters, having a path to route it directly to legal is a practical risk management step.

 The broader risk extends beyond brand erosion.
 Dhanuka points to a growing wave of regulatory scrutiny and warns that liability lines between technology providers, implementers, and the companies deploying AI remain unclear.
-Class action exposure is real, and regulations will inevitably catch up.
+Compliance exposure is real across jurisdictions, and regulations will inevitably catch up.

 "This is a good time for boards and C-level executives to think about what kind of targets they are setting," she says.
-"Just because they are in an AI race does not mean creating conditions that will harm the company in the long term.
+"Just because they are in a race to adopt AI does not mean they should rush and inadvertently create conditions that will harm the company in the long run.
 Make it easy for the right people to reach you.
 Make it hard for the bad actors to rip you off.
 That's the right trade-off."